isomerpages/mlaw-corp/news/press-releases/_posts/2018-10-26-public-consultation-on-proposed-reforms-to-the-intellectual-property-dispute-resolution-system.md

 ---
-layout: post
-title: Public Consultation on Proposed Reforms to the Intellectual Property Dispute Resolution System
+title: 'Public Consultation on Proposed Reforms to the Intellectual Property Dispute Resolution System'
 permalink: /news/press-releases/public-consultation-proposed-reforms-IP-dispute-resolution-system
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 26 Oct 2018 Posted in [Press releases](/news/press-releases)

 1. The Ministry of Law (MinLaw) launched a public consultation today to gather feedback on proposed reforms to the intellectual property (IP) dispute resolution system.
 The public consultation will run from 26 October to 30 November 2018.